A sweet, massaman-like curry |

 Meeting the people

 Meeting the in-laws is something that causes so much anxiety that there are books and movies dedicated to the subject.
+Meeting Mark's family was going to be a big deal for me.

 He told me they would love me because they would be happy for him.